lukasoppermann/html5sortable/README.md

 ```

 ### orientation
-Use the `orientation` option to specify the orientation of your list and fix the hover behaviour.
+Use the `orientation` option to specify the orientation of your list and fix incorrect hover behaviour.
 Defaults to `'vertical'`.

 ``` javascript
 sortable('.sortable', {